 The survey found that people are willing to fill out short forms to obtain and download content, including trial offers, demos, research, webinars, whitepapers, case studies and more.

 Survey respondents did state that collecting too much information in a form is a deterrent, so companies should be careful what they collect.
 Try removing “phone number” from your forms to see if you get a better response.
-Note: In our own marketing, we have tested this and found that phone number is not a deterrent.
+Note: In our own marketing, we have tested this and found that phone number is not a deterrent in B2B buying.

 Are you offering downloadable content on your website in order to get more leads?